Health Management

 Neurological |

-Managed Care Considerations in the Management of Amyotrophic Lateral Sclerosis (ALS): A Closer Look at the Emerging Role of Oral Therapy OptionsAmyotrophic lateral sclerosis (ALS), more commonly known as Lou Gehrig’s disease, is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
+The Role of the Managed Care in Optimizing Treatment for ALS: The Impact of Early Intervention, Patient-Centered Care, and Disease-Modifying Therapies in Slowing ProgressionAmyotrophic lateral sclerosis (ALS), more commonly known as Lou Gehrig’s disease, is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 An estimated 20,000 people in the United States are living with ALS.
 It is a progressive disease in which the motor neurons eventually die.
 Mortality is usually the result of respiratory failure.
 Although most patients with ALS die within 3 to 5 years after symptoms first appear, about 20% of patients with ALS will live 5 years, 10% will live 10 years, and about 5% will live 20 years or more.
 Currently, there is no cure for ALS.
 Fortunately for patients with ALS, the treatment paradigm has expanded in recent years, giving medical directors and clinicians many more options in managing symptoms and delaying progression in the ALS patient population.
 Additionally, these treatments have now changed administration methods, giving clinicians and managed care professionals more options for ALS patients and members.
-With new options expanding the treatment armamentarium in ALS, a knowledge gap has been created, making it imperative that managed care physician medical directors, practicing physicians, pharmacists, payers, nurses, and other healthcare professionals who manage ALS patient populations have a solid understanding of differing options to optimize both costs and patient outcomes in their therapeutic application. |
+With new options expanding the treatment armamentarium in ALS, a knowledge gap has been created, making it imperative that managed care physician medical directors, practicing physicians, pharmacists, payers, nurses and other healthcare professionals who manage ALS patient populations have a solid understanding of differing options to optimize both costs and patient outcomes in their therapeutic application. |

-Navigating an Increasingly Complex Treatment Paradigm in the Management of Multiple Sclerosis (MS): Key Considerations in Managed Care Decision-MakingMultiple Sclerosis (MS) is a chronic progressive disease.
+Recent Advances in the Treatment and Management of Multiple SclerosisMultiple Sclerosis (MS) is a chronic progressive disease.
 It is the most common neurological cause of disability among young adults, with a prevalence of approximately 1 million cases throughout the United States, and every week around 200 people are diagnosed with the disease.
 Although there is still no cure for MS, many advances in MS treatment have arrived in recent years, allowing patients to manage these symptoms and improve their quality of life.
 A number of factors must be considered when selecting a treatment regimen for patients with MS, including variations in clinical and MRI evidence of disease.
 Over the past decade, there have been numerous revisions to MS diagnostic criteria and the development of multiple new and emerging therapies.
-While the explosion of these emerging therapies have shown the ability to improve outcomes and quality of life in patient’s MS, it makes staying current with best practices a challenge that must be overcome through education.
-New options showing improved efficacy, safety and deliverability have arrived and it is for this reason that medical directors, neurologists, practicing physicians, nurse case managers and other healthcare professionals must be updated on the current and emerging treatments and strategies in the management of MS. |
+While the explosion of these therapies have shown the ability to improve outcomes and quality of life in patient’s MS, it makes staying current with best practices a challenge that must be overcome through education.
+New options showing improved efficacy, safety and deliverability have arrived, and it is for this reason that medical directors, neurologists, practicing physicians, nurse case managers and other healthcare professionals must be updated on the current and emerging treatments and strategies in the management of MS. |

 Navigate to: Preventive Health & Lifestyle Medicine | Behavioral Health | Chronic Illness: Autoimmune, Cardiovascular, Diabetes, Infectious Disease, Musculoskeletal/Rheumatology, Neurological, Ophthalmology, Pulmonary, Urology , Additional Topics |